phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 system.log.threshold
 ####################

-This event is triggered any time DocBlox wants to change which priority of messages need to logged; it is comparable to the *error_reporting* method of PHP.
+This event is triggered any time phpDocumentor wants to change which priority of messages need to logged; it is comparable to the *error_reporting* method of PHP.

 system.log
 ##########

-This event is triggered any time DocBlox logs an action.
+This event is triggered any time phpDocumentor logs an action.

 At certain places in the code a logging event is triggered by invoking the method ``$this->log()`` (which is defined in the Layer Superclass of each component.).